Marcel Tisserand: Al-Ettifaq

+Loan to Abha

+On 30 January 2024, Tisserand joined Abha on a six-month loan.

+Loan to Al-Khaleej

+On 18 August 2024, Tisserand joined Al-Khaleej on a one-year loan.

+Sydney FC

+On 18 August 2025, Tisserand signed with Australian club Sydney FC on a two-year deal, to play in the A-League starting from the 2025-26 season.

 International career

 While born in France to a French father and a Congolese mother, Tisserand represented Congo DR U19 in 2012 and was the captain of Congo DR U20 in the 2013 Toulon Tournament.

-In March 2016, he was called up to the provisional squad of the senior Congo national team before being dropped due to administrative issues.
+In March 2016, he was called up to the provisional squad of the senior DR Congo national team before being dropped due to administrative issues.
 Tisserand subsequently stated that he desired to play for the DR Congo.
 The following month, he debuted for the DR Congo in a friendly 1–1 tie with Romania in May 2016.
 The following January, Tisserand was called up to the squad for the Africa Cup of Nations.
 He played on match day 1 of the group stage, in a 1–0 win over Morocco on 16 April 2017.
 He went on to make five appearances in the tournament, as DR Congo were eliminated in the quarter–finals by Ghana.
 Two years later, Tisserand was called up to the DR Congo squad for the 2019 Africa Cup of Nations.
 He played all the matches, including being a captain against the tournament host, Egypt on 26 June 2019.
 However, DR Congo were eliminated from the tournament after losing to Madagascar in the Round of 16 of the African Cup of Nations.